HHS/syndication/syndication_api/docs/mediatypes.md

 Collection - A Media Item that is made up of multiple other MediaItems but not other collections.

-Audio - an audio file(Not currently in use)

 Html - A basic html page

 Image - A basic Image

 Infographic - An image with text on it

-Periodical - An Html item that automatically checks for updates.

 PDF - creates an Iframe to a pdf

 Tweet - Twitter posts

 Videos - A video

-Widget - Not currently in use

 ###GET/JSON example
 The MediaType resource offers one request that lists all of the different mediaTypes